hlfshell/arkaine/README.md

 This is a bit of an advanced topic, so feel free to skip this section if you're just getting started.

-All tools and agents are passed a `Context` object.
+All tools and agents are passed at execution time (when they are called) a `Context` object.
 The goal of the context object is to track tool state, be it the tool's specific state or its children.
 Similarly, it provides a number of helper functions to make it easier to work with tooling.
-All of context's functionalities are thread safe.
+All of a context's functionalities are thread safe.

 Contexts are acyclic graphs with a single root node.
-Children can branch out, but ultimately return to the root node for its output.
+Children can branch out, but ultimately return to the root node as execution completes.

-Contexts track the progress, input, and output of the tool and all sub tools.
+Contexts track the progress, input, output, and possible exceptions of the tool and all sub tools.
 They can be saved (`.save(filepath)`) and loaded (`.load(filepath)`) for future reference.

 Contexts are automatically created when you call your tool, but a blank one can be passed in as the first argument to all tools as well.